alexaulbach/RadarTracker/README.md

 https://github.com/alexaulbach/RadarTracker

 #Ideas/TODOs
-- New entity/item images.
 - Move directory "one level lower" to enable built-scripts etc. in package.
 - Script for automated packaging (Zip).
-- Move literals into Configuration.
 - Take Tracker out of control.lua and decrease complexity (nesting).
 - Tracker should not calculate entity-status.
 - Debugger should calculate output-string itself for speed reasons.